canonical/ubuntu-cloud-docs/public-images/public-images-how-to/launch-qcow-with-qemu.rst

 Option 1: Booting the cloud image with SeaBIOS
 ----------------------------------------------

-SeaBIOS booting an image is the default firmware used by QEMU.
+SeaBIOS is the default firmware used by QEMU.

 The following command launches a cloud image with: